crazypepper/Assignment_3/README.md

 This is Assignment_3 for COMP9021
 ============
-Currently there are only 2 functions: one remove all ','
+Currently there are only 2 functions:\n
+one remove all ','\n
-Another one is swaping ." ?"
+Another one is swaping ." ?"\n